 ChBE and the Institute for Systems Research (ISR) are pleased to offer a five-year bachelor of science/master of science in systems engineering (MSSE) program.
 The program offers interested ChBE undergraduate students a strong foundation in process systems engineering (PSE) concepts.
 It also will open new employment opportunities for ChBE students in the Washington, D.C. area.

 To complete the B.S./MSSE program in five years, CHBE undergraduate students should take two core ENSE graduate courses in their senior year (ENSE 621 and ENSE 622) and one graduate-level elective that counts toward both the ABET-accredited B.S. degree and the MSSE degree.
-Note that the ENSE courses also count as CHBE electives.
+Note: the ENSE courses also count as CHBE electives.
 In the following year, students will take the remaining courses required to complete the MSSE degree, as well as their research and thesis.

 Application and Evaluation Process